1998 Russian financial crisis: Reasons for the crisis

+Precipitating factors

 Declining productivity, a high fixed exchange rate between the ruble and foreign currencies to avoid public turmoil, fatal financial imprudence, and a chronic fiscal deficit led to the crisis.
 The economic cost of the first war in Chechnya took a significant toll on the Russian economy.
 In early 1995, it was estimated that the war was costing Russia close to $30 million per day.
 Following the cessation of hostilities in 1996, it was estimated that the war in Chechnya cost Russia $5.5 billion, causing budget deficits close to 10% of their GDP.

 In the first half of 1997, the Russian economy showed some signs of improvement.
 However, soon after this, the problems began to gradually intensify.
 Two external shocks, the Asian financial crisis that had begun in 1997 and the following declines in demand for (and thus price of) crude oil and nonferrous metals, severely impacted Russian foreign exchange reserves.

 A political crisis came to a head in March when Russian president Boris Yeltsin suddenly dismissed Prime Minister Viktor Chernomyrdin and his entire cabinet on 23 March 1998.
 Yeltsin named Energy Minister Sergei Kiriyenko, then 35 years old, as acting prime minister.

 On 29 May 1998, Yeltsin appointed Boris Fyodorov as Head of the State Tax Service.

 In an effort to prop up the currency and stem the capital flight, in June, Kiriyenko hiked GKO interest rates to 150%.

 A $22.6 billion International Monetary Fund and World Bank financial package was approved on 13 July 1998 to support reforms and stabilize the Russian market by swapping out an enormous volume of the quickly maturing GKO short-term bills into long-term Eurobonds.
 The Russian government decided to keep the exchange rate of the ruble within a narrow band, although many economists, including Andrei Illarionov, urged the government to abandon its support of the ruble.

 On 12 May 1998, coal miners went on strike over unpaid wages, blocking the Trans-Siberian Railway.
 By 1 August 1998, there was approximately $12.5 billion in debt owed to Russian workers.
 On 14 August, the exchange rate of the Russian ruble to the US dollar was still 6.29.
 In June 1998, despite the bailout, monthly interest payments on Russia's debt rose to a figure 40 percent higher than its monthly tax collections.